Scalable Reactive Atomistic Dynamics with GAIA: Methods

-The GAIA framework requires only minimal input data: Cartesian coordinates in xyz format for non-periodic molecules (NP) or a unit-cell description in POSCAR format for periodic solids (P).
-Either input can be provided independently, and both may be supplied.
+The GAIA framework requires only minimal input data: unit-cell descriptions in POSCAR format for periodic solids or Cartesian coordinates in xyz format for non-periodic molecules.
+Throughout this subsection, we denote these two input sets by P and NP, respectively.
+Either input type can be provided independently, and both may be supplied simultaneously.
+For the Titan25 dataset, P includes seven metallic systems: Ag (mp-124), Au (mp-81), Cu (mp-30), Pd (mp-2), Pt (mp-126), Rh (mp-74), and Ru (mp-33).
+NP consists of isolated molecular species: ammonia, benzene, carbon dioxide, carbon monoxide, water, C$_2$, H$_2$, N$_2$, and O$_2$.

 The input structures are then processed by the builders, as illustrated in Supplementary Fig.~\ref{sfig:dg}, to generate unlabeled configurations.
-These configurations are subsequently labeled with DFT energies and forces obtained from single-point calculations, ab initio molecular dynamics, and the initial step of the nudged elastic band method~\cite{SXCJ12}.
-The subsequent subsections detail the algorithms used by each builder.
+These configurations are subsequently labeled with DFT energies and forces obtained from single-point calculations, ab initio molecular dynamics (AIMD), and the initial step of the nudged elastic band method~\cite{SXCJ12}.
+The remainder of this subsection details the algorithms used by each builder.
 These builders differ in how atomic species are arranged on the lattice or within the unit cell, thereby producing complementary sets of training configurations.